-- i) To make the students aware of the business and business environment and develop the skills for analysis of business environment - ii) To familiarize them with the global economic environment and create an awareness about various international trade institutions (UNO, IMF, World Bank) - iii) To be able to analyze industrial policies and regulations and know the economic systems and economic planning

-- iv) To know about the purpose of regulation & regulatory role of the Government - v) To develop conceptual understanding about LPG and the role of WTO - vi) To acquaint the students with the concept of corporate social responsibility and its emerging importance in Indian context
+- 1. To make the students aware of the business and business environment and develop the skills for analysis of business environment - 2.
+To acquire knowledge about the types of business organizations - 3.
+To familiarize them with the global economic environment and create an awareness about various international trade institutions (UNO, IMF, World Bank) - 4.
+To know about the purpose of regulation & regulatory role of the Government - 5.
+To develop conceptual understanding about LPG and the role of WTO - 6.
+To acquaint the students with the concept of corporate social responsibility and its emerging importance in Indian context

-Unit Contents I Business Environment: Meaning of business, Concept of Business environment, characteristics of Business environment, components/factors of the Business Environment (internal environment & external environment), types of external environment Economic Environment: constituents of economic environment of Business, economic system, classification of economic system, planning process, economic structure and its determinants, constituents of economic structure; Business fluctuations- factors leading to business fluctuations and cycles Global Economic Environment- role and constitution of UNO, IMF and World Bank Socio- Cultural Environment: Introduction, nature of culture, impact of culture, Demographic environment II Political Environment: Introduction to Political Environment, elements of political environment of India, ssBusiness Risks Posed by the Indian Political System, unemployment problem in India Legal Environment: Introduction, Laws Impacting Industry in India.
-Economic Role of Government: Regulatory role of Government, objective of regulatory function of government, regulatory authorities, purposes of regulation III Liberalization: Meaning, Role of liberalisation Privatization: Meaning of Privatization, Objectives, routes (measures) of Privatization, conditions for success of privatization, benefits and problems with Privatization, obstacles to privatization in India Globalization: Meaning of Globalization, reasons for globalization, features and benefits of Globalization, IV 1.
-India, WTO: WTO and India of business, Social responsibility of business towards different groups (i.e. Government, society, shareholders, employees)
+T Contont Unit Content ı 1.
+Business Environment: Meaning of business, Concept of Business environment, characteristics of Business environment, components/factors of the Business Environment (internal environment & external environment), types of external environment 2.
+Economic Environment: constituents of economic environment of Business, economic system, classification of economic system, planning process, economic structure and its determinants, constituents of economic structure; Business fluctuations- factors leading to business fluctuations and cycles Global Economic Environment-role and constitution of UNO, IMF and World Bank 3.
+Socio-Cultural Environment: Introduction, nature of culture, impact of culture, Demographic environment II 1.
+Political Environment: Introduction to Political Environment, elements of political environment of India, Business Risks Posed by the Indian Political System, unemployment problem in India 2.
+Legal Environment: Introduction, Laws Impacting Industry in India.
+3. Economic Role of Government: Regulatory role of Government, objective of regulatory function of government, regulatory authorities, purposes of regulation III 1.
+Liberalization: Meaning, Role of liberalization, objectives, benefits and limitations 2.
+Privatization: Meaning of Privatization, Objectives, routes (measures) of Privatization, conditions for success of privatization, benefits and problems with Privatization, obstacles to privatization in India 3.
+Globalization: Meaning of Globalization, reasons for globalization, features and benefits of Globalization IV 1.
+India, WTO: WTO and India 2.
+Analysis of Business Environment: PESTEL, STEEP, PORTER'S five forces model, SWOT analysis 3.
+Corporate Social Responsibility: Meaning, CSR in India, Need for social responsibility of business, social responsibility of business towards different groups (i.e. Government, society, shareholders, employees)